sassoftware/viya4-iac-azure/docs/CONFIG-VARS.md

 ### Use Existing

-When desiring to deploy into existing resource group, vnet, subnets, or network security group the variables below can be used to define the exiting resources
+If you want to deploy into an existing resource group, vnet, subnets, or network security group, the variables shown in the following table can be used to define the existing resources:

 | Name | Description | Type | Default | Notes |
 | :--- | ---: | ---: | ---: | ---: |